Cold Laser Toenail Fungus Removal

 - Hot laser treatments

-The forth option is the use of a hot lasers to kill the fungus.
+The forth option is the use of a hot laser to kill the fungus.
 This is the opposite of most therapeutic laser applications that promote natural healing growth using lower levels of power to heal the cells.
 The newest solution is based on using a class 4 laser that is typically used for healing but the emitter is specifically created to focus and drive the energy through the toe nail.
 By swapping out the large treatment area probe with a pinpoint probe, a system with as little as 10 watts can blast the energy throught the toe nail and kill the fungus under the nail.
 As the same time, this system helps promote healing of the surrounding tissue because of the natural properties of the laser.

 Aspen Class 4 10-watt 980nm Dual Application Laser System